fluhus/blini/README.md

   where each sequence is a separate species.
   Support for multiple files and multiple sequences per species will be added in the future.
-* Windows and MacOS support will be added in the future.